 Establish a quiet place to study

-When schooling from home, not every child has a desk or place where they can sit down and quietly work.
-Without this space, it’s challenging for some kids to stay focused on schoolwork, especially if they’re used to doing something else where they’re currently studying — like watching tv on the couch.
+Not every child has a desk or place where they can sit down and quietly work at home.
+Without this space, it’s challenging for some kids to stay focused on homework or virtual learning.

 To avoid this, designate a quiet space in your house where your child can more easily focus on what they need to get done.
 If you don’t have a desk they can use, consider the kitchen or dining room table, or even a folding table in a guest room or other quiet area.
+Or check out these ideas for how to DIY a "cloffice" (a closet office)!
 To make sure this space is right for your child, try sitting with them while they work.
 Be respectful if they want to be alone, but be sure to check in once and a while to make sure they aren’t distracted and are getting work done.

 Talk to their teacher

 When you have a job, you get paid to do your job.
 This is a simple example of the “when you” rule: an easy way to teach your child that doing what they’re supposed to do can lead to rewards.
 Try to instill this idea by building simple rewards and big rewards they can work towards.
-“When you’ve finished that assignment you can watch YouTube,” or “you can go outside and play once you spend an hour working on that project” are just a couple examples.
+“When you’ve finished that assignment you can watch YouTube,” or “once you spend an hour working on that project, you can go outside and play once” are just a couple examples.

 How to Build Your Child’s Growth Mindset

 A fundamental way of keeping your child motivated with their studies is instilling within them a growth mindset.
 This is the idea that you can improve your intelligence and abilities through effort.
 It’s the opposite of a fixed mindset: the belief that you cannot change or improve your intelligence.